-Limits have been stipulated on single borrower, borrower group, industry and longer tenure exposure to a borrower group.
-Exposure to top 10 borrowers and borrower groups, exposure to capital market segment and unsecured exposures for the ICICI Group (consolidated) are reported to the senior management committees on a periodic basis.
+Limits have been stipulated on single borrower, borrower group and industry.
+Exposure to top 10 borrowers and borrower groups, exposure to capital market segment and unsecured exposures for the Group (consolidated) are reported to the senior management committees on a periodic basis.
 Limits on countries and bank counterparties have also been stipulated.
 In addition, a framework has been created for managing concentration risk.
 It specifies various single borrower exposure thresholds along with authorisation matrix that must be followed in case exposures exceed the stipulated thresholds.
 It also specifies, limits on exposure to internally lower rated borrowers and limits on exposures to borrower groups over and above the prudential limits prescribed by the regulator.